TAP Basic Rhythm Reader (4/4)

 Have fun developing your technique.

-Check back here for new tools, or ask your teacher which ones might be best for your goals right now.
+Check back here for new tools, or ask your teacher which ones might best support your goals.

 Have an idea for a practice tool?
-We’d love to hear it— mention it at your next lesson or email us.
+We’d love to hear it.